The Three Stooges (2012 film): Development and writing

 A Three Stooges film set in the modern day had been in development during the show's 60th anniversary; Mad About You creator Danny Jacobson wrote and developed a version in 1997 that had Phil Hartman attached to play Moe.
 Conundrum Entertainment's Bradley Thomas became attached to The Three Stooges around 2000 with Columbia Pictures.
 In March 2001, Warner Bros. bought the feature rights from C3 Entertainment and Peter and Bobby Farrelly became involved.
 They along with co-writer Mike Cerrone completed the script in mid-to-late 2002 and began shopping it.
 In 2004, with no talent being attached to the project, their rights expired and it was acquired by First Look Studios and C3 Entertainment.
-In November 2008, Metro-Goldwyn-Mayer acquired the Farrelly's Warner Bros. scripts and the rights from C3 Entertainment, and was given a budget of $40 million with a release date of November 20, 2009.
+In November 2008, Metro-Goldwyn-Mayer (MGM) acquired the Farrelly's Warner Bros. scripts and the rights from C3 Entertainment, and was given a budget of $40 million with a release date of November 20, 2009.
 In March 2009, after struggling with casting delays, the release date was pushed to 2010, but the filmmakers still did not have a cast set.
 In November 2010, MGM filed bankruptcy and the following month the project was taken over by 20th Century Fox in hopes to have released the film in 2011.

 The Farrellys said that they were not going to do a biopic or remake, but instead new Three Stooges episodes set in the present day.
 The film was divided into three segments, each with a stand-alone story, and each being 27 minutes long.
 The Farrellys aimed to receive a PG rating from the MPAA, while still incorporating physical comedy.
 In Britain several images were cut before the film achieved the equivalent rating.
 The Farrellys have also said it would have "non-stop slapping, more in the tone of Dumb and Dumber than we've done.
 Our goal is 85 minutes of laughs in a film that will be very respectful of who the Stooges were.
 It's by far the riskiest project we've ever done, without question, but it is also the one closest to our hearts."